tanveeeD/EmergencyCall_Classifier/README.md

 - Generated text is used for machine learning classification

 Due to size constraints, full dataset is not uploaded.
-Sample files are included.

 **Workflow :**
 1. Data Collection

 - 911 emergency call recordings are downloaded from the Kaggle dataset.

+2. Audio Preprocessing

+- Audio recordings are cleaned and standardized (e.g., noise reduction, resampling, format normalization)
+- Ensures consistent input quality for speech recognition

-2. Speech-to-Text Conversion
+3. Speech-to-Text Conversion

-- Audio files are transcribed into text using the Whisper speech recognition model.
+- Preprocessed audio files are transcribed into text using the Whisper model

-3. Data Processing
+4. Data Processing

 - The extracted text is cleaned and prepared for machine learning.

-4. Feature Engineering
+5. Feature Representation

-- Text data is converted into numerical features using TF-IDF vectorization.
+- Text is tokenized and encoded for transformer-based learning

-5. Model Training
+6. Model Training

-- Multiple machine learning models will be experimented.
-- The best-performing model will be selected based on evaluation metrics
+- A DistilBERT-based classification model is trained
+- Performance is evaluated using standard metrics (accuracy, precision, recall, F1-score)

-6. Model Deployment
+7. Model Deployment

-- The trained model is exposed through a FastAPI-based prediction API.
+- The trained model is deployed using FastAPI
+- Integrated with a web-based interface for user interaction

-7. Containerization
+8. Containerization

-- The application is packaged using Docker to ensure consistent deployment.
+- The entire application is packaged using Docker for consistent environments

 8. CI/CD Automation

-- GitHub Actions automates testing and builds whenever new code is pushed to the repository.
+- GitHub Actions is used to automate build and deployment workflows